noflowpls/CyberGrabsCTF2021/Door_Lock.md

 Payload = admin' or '1'='1

 # Notice Parameter (?id=123)
-So I have been crazy because of this.
+So I have been crazy because sql injection not worked.
 But i noticed the (id) parameter and (values).

 # Final Soultion (IDOR)